cloudnativenow/heracles-docs/docs/workshop-user-guide.md

    CPUS=$(getconf _NPROCESSORS_ONLN); stress -m $CPUS --vm-bytes $(awk -v cpus=$CPUS '/MemAvailable/{printf "%d\n", $2 / cpus;}' < /proc/meminfo)k --vm-keep  -t 5m
    ```

-# APPENDIX D - Database Chaos and Remediation

-Following is an example scenario to trigger database chaos using a `privileged account` which will ultimately be detected as an anomaly in ServiceNow.
+# _**Bonus** Chaos Playbook: Database Crash & Remediation_

+Following is an example scenario to trigger database chaos using a `privileged account`.
+This chaos simulates a realistic issue where too many connections are hitting the DB (which could happen even during legitimate traffic surges if the default limit is too low) and the DB is hitting a too many open files error - causing the entire application to fail!

+Ask your ServiceNow Workshop owner to run this with you during a touchpoint meeting to see how ServiceNow's Predictive AIOps automatically detects this critical outage!

 ## Prerequisites

 * Service Account & SSH Private Key

 ## Trigger Database Chaos and Remediation
-> Requires SSH access - ask your SN-rep to do this with you during a touchpoint meeting!

-1. SSH To MySQL Server
+1. SSH To MySQL (MariaDB) Server

    ```
    ssh ec2-user@$HOST PUBLIC IP -i ~/.ssh/YOUR SSH KEY